rifqichusaini/TA-SDATA-KEL7/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Unlicense License.
-See `LICENSE.txt` for more information.
+Distributed under the MIT License.
+See `MIT License.txt` for more information or click <a href="https://mit-license.org/">the link</a> .

 <p align="right">(<a href="#readme-top">back to top</a>)</p>